planetfederal/workshops/workshops/geoserver/performance/source/jvm/index.rst

 .. admonition:: Exercise

-   Lets adjust the amount of memory made available to GeoServer, and configure the JVM with the settings discussed above:
+   Lets adjust the amount of memory made available to GeoServer:

    #.
 Locate you jvm options for your application server.